NIKHILKOTA33/Downloader/README.md

 # Downloader
-It is a simple project which is used to download video from youtude using link
+It is a simple project which is used to download videos from youtude using link